A-eshwar/Adobe-Hackathon-/Challange_1a/README.md

 │   ├── input/

 │   └── output/
-# 📦 Setup

-1. Clone the repository

-bash

-Copy

-Edit

-git clone

-2. Add PDF files

-Place all your PDF documents inside the /app/input/ folder (it will be created in the container automatically).

-3. Add Python dependencies

-Create a file called requirements.txt (or reuse the one below):

-txt

-Copy

-Edit

-PyMuPDF==1.22.5

-4. Build the Docker Image

-bash

-Copy

-Edit

-docker build -t pdf-outline-extractor .

-5. Run the Container

-bash

-Copy

-Edit

-docker run --rm -v $(pwd)/app/input:/app/input -v $(pwd)/app/output:/app/output pdf-outline-extractor

-This mounts your local app/input/ and app/output/ folders into the container.

 # 🧪 Sample Output
 For a PDF like Learn Acrobat - Edit_1.pdf, it will generate an output JSON in app/output/Learn Acrobat - Edit_1.json like: